isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

     ```

+My first encounter with mathematical proofs was in a first-year university
+algebra course, where I immediately realized I had no idea what was going on.
+The reasoning that seemed perfectly convincing to me was much less so to
+whomever was in charge of assigning my grade.
+I didn't do well in that course,
+or any subsequent ones.

+The problem was that I didn't know what steps needed to be justified, and which
+could be taken for granted.
+Thankfully, doing proofs in Agda makes this
+exceptionally clear---either your proof typechecks, or it doesn't.
+In either
+case, the feedback cycle is extremely quick, and it's easy to iterate until
+you're done.

-In this chapter we will take our first looks at what constitutes a mathematical
+In this chapter we will take our first looks at what constitutes a proof and see
-proof, as well as how to articulate proofs in Agda.
-In the process, we will need
+how we can articulate them in Agda.
+In the process, we will need to learn a
-to learn a little more about Agda's execution model and begin exploring the
+little more about Agda's execution model and begin exploring the exciting world
-exciting world of dependent types.
+of dependent types.

-My first encounter with proofs was in a first-year university algebra course,
-where I quickly learned I had no idea what a proof was (and had the marks to
-prove it!)
-A proof is supposed to be a mathematical argument that other
-mathematicians find convincing; my problem was, things that seemed convincing to
-me were inevitably unconvincing to the professor.
-Perhaps you have encountered
-this same problem.
-If so, there is good news for you in this chapter---working
-in Agda makes it exceptionally clear what constitutes a proof; either Agda is
-happy with what you've written, or it isn't.
-In either case, the feedback cycle
-is extremely quick, and it's easy to iterate until you're done.

 ## Constructivism

-It is worth noting that the mathematics we will be doing in this book are not
+It is worth noting that the mathematics in this book are not the "whole story"
-the "whole story" of mathematics.
-You see, there are two big camps in the
+of the field.
+You see, there are two camps in the world of math: the
-mathematics worlds: the *classicists* and the *constructivists.* Much like
+*classicists* and the *constructivists.* Much like many religious sects, these
-many religious sects, these two groups have much more in common than they have
+two groups have much more in common than they have distinct.
+In fact, the only
-distinct.
-In fact, the only distinction between these two groups of
+distinction between these two groups of truth-seekers is their opinion on the
-truth-seekers is their opinion on the nature of falsities.
+nature of falsities.

-The classicists believe all mathematical statements are divided into the ones
+The classicists---the vast majority---believe all mathematical statements are
-which are *true* and the ones which are *false.* There is no middle ground, and
+partitioned those which are *true* those which are *false.* There is simply no
-thus the ones which are not true must certainly be false, and vice versa.
-It is
-very probable that you, gentle reader, fall into this camp, likely without
-knowing it.
-Most of the world does.
+middle ground.
+This opinion certainly doesn't sound controversial, but it does
+admit odd tactics for proving things.
+One common proof technique in the
+classical camp is to show that something *can't not* exist, and therefore
+deducing that it does.

-Contrasting with the classicists are the constructivists, who trust their nose
+Contrast the classicists with the constructivists, who trust their eyes more
-more than they trust logical arguments.
+than they trust logical arguments.
 Constructivists aren't happy knowing
-something merely *doesn't not exist;* they'd like to see that thing with their
+something merely doesn't not exist; they'd like to see the thing for themselves.
-own eyes.
+Thus, the constructivists insist that a proof actually build the object in
+question, rather than just show it must be there with no clues towards actually
+finding the thing.

 In general, there are two ways to mathematically show something exists.
 The
 first way is to just build the thing, in sense "proof by doing."
 The other is to
 show that a world without the thing would be meaningless, and thus show its
-existence --- in some sense --- by sheer force of will, because we really
+existence---in some sense---by sheer force of will, because we really *don't*
-*don't* want to believe our world is meaningless.
+want to believe our world is meaningless.

 To illustrate this difference, suppose we'd like to prove that there exists a
 prime number greater than 10.
 Under a classical worldview, a perfectly
 acceptable proof would go something like this:

-1. Suppose there does not exist a prime number greater than 10.
+1. Suppose there does not exist any prime number greater than 10.
 2. Therefore, the prime factorization of every number must consist only of 2, 3,
    5, and 7.
 3. If a number $n$ has a prime factor $d$, then $n + 1$ does not have have $d$ as